 Pins are a quick, easy and affordable way to customise a jacket or a bag.
 There are lots and lots of designs available from a variety of retailers, and they only cost a few pounds each.
-Recently I've amassed a collection of my favourites.
+Over a couple of years I've amassed a collection of my favourites.

 The big fashion brands Killstar and Sourpuss both have a good selection of pins.
 Many of their pin designs are also available as patches.
 Killstar's pins are normally occult-themed and silver-coloured with black enamel, echoing the monochrome look of most of their other products.
 Sourpuss's pins likewise fit their brand, and are generally bright, bold and horrorpunk-influenced with a 50's B-movie vibe.

 Spooky Box Club are another favourite UK pin producer, making very nice pins as part of their subscription service.
 Each themed box usually has one.
-I haven't signed up for the boxes as I'm two impatient to wait for them, but luckily you can buy items individually from their website, albeit at a much higher price.
+I haven't signed up for the boxes as I'm too fussy for mystery boxes, but luckily you can buy items individually from their website, albeit at a much higher price.
 I like their various black and silver designs a lot, but I love their silver-coloured pins inspired by Victorian mourning art and coffin plates.

 Speaking of copies, I think I've identified the artist behind the unbranded Forever Ever skeleton couple pin (shown on the jacket lapel photo, above).
 It's Chris Bourke, a linocut artist / lino printmaker.
 For a short while he sold pins identical to mine, based on one of his original prints, but they were a limited run.
 I reckon mine is a very faithful 'reproduction'.
 I've seen poorer quality versions online too.
 Since starting my pin collection I've learned that pin design plagiarism is a real problem for artists.
 I do try to buy directly from the designer(s) now.
 Attempting to make amends I've linked to his blog below, and I encourage you to look at his work.